-Arizona faces Arizona State in the latest chapter of the Territorial Cup on Saturday at Arizona Stadium.
+Arizona faces Arizona State in the latest chapter of the Territorial Cup tonight at Sun Devil Stadium.
 This post ranks the top three victories the Wildcats have experienced against the Sun Devils in the Territorial Cup.

 SCORE: Arizona Wildcats 28, No. 6 ASU Sun Devils 18